stanfordpython/python-assignments/old/wallscraper/README.md

 In all of these situations, your `query` function should print out an informative error message.

-To test this function, write a few lines of code with a reasonable subreddit, and compute the number of posts with a score greater than 500.
+To test out this function, write a few lines of code to query a reasonable subreddit and compute the number of posts with a score greater than 500.

 #### Note: Rate Limits